-Santa Rosa Symphony: Young People's Chamber Orchestra - Open Dress Rehearsal
+Santa Rosa Symphony: Young People's Chamber Orchestra - Open Dress Rehearsal In-Person

 Join us for a delightful evening of music created by some of Sonoma County's most talented young musicians!
 The Young People's Chamber Orchestra (YPCO) will hold one of their regularly scheduled rehearsals at the Sebastopol Library.